Italian Renaissance sculpture: Terracotta

 Lamentation group in terracotta, Niccolo dell'Arca, Santa Maria della Vita, Bologna, c.
 1460 or later.

 Apart from the widespread use of clay for modelli, normally left unfired, the three generations of the Della Robbia family in Florence ran a large workshop producing tin-glazed and brightly painted terracotta statuary, initially mostly religious reliefs for the exteriors of buildings, then later smaller works such as Madonnas for private chapels or bedrooms.
 Other artists developed a style of terracotta head and chest portraits.
 Several works of finished monumental sculpture (rather than models or studies) were made in terracotta, mostly painted.
-These were mostly religious; a number were large groups with six or so mourners surrounding the dead Christ in a Lamentation of Christ.
+These were mostly religious; a number of them were large groups with six or so mourners surrounding the dead Christ in a Lamentation of Christ.
 These were far cheaper than marble would have been, and the most famous group, by Niccolo dell'Arca for a church in Bologna, uses terracotta to achieve effects of flying drapery that could not have been done in stone.
 Guido Mazzoni was another specialist in large terracotta groups.